Prohibited and Restricted Drugs in Food Animals

 - MEDICATED FEEDS

-(II) Drugs with Extra-Label Use Restrictions in Food-Producing Animal Species
+GROUP II.
+Drugs with Restricted Extra-Label Uses in Food-Producing Animal Species